juji-io/datalevin/native/README.md

 3. Run `script/compile`.

 If the compilation is successful, two binaries will appear in this directory:
-`dtlv ` and `dtlv-test`.
-The former is the Datalevin command line shell, and the latter runs all the Datalevin tests in native mode.
+`dtlv ` and `dtlv-test0`.
+The former is the Datalevin command line shell, and the latter runs core Datalevin tests in native mode.
 These are standalone executable that you can immediately run.

 ### Windows